mui/material-ui/docs/data/base/guides/overriding-component-structure/overriding-component-structure.md

 ### The slots prop

-Use the `slots` prop to override a component's interior slots.
+Use the `slots` prop to replace a component's interior slots.
 The example below shows how to override the listbox slot in the [Unstyled Select](/base/react-select/) component—a `<ul>` by default—with an `<ol>`:

 {{"demo": "OverridingInternalSlot.js"}}